 About the Clarendon Fund

-The Clarendon Fund is a major graduate scholarship scheme at the University of Oxford, offering over 100 new scholarships every year.
-In 2013/14, there will be well over 300 Clarendon scholars at Oxford from more than 50 different nations.
-Awards are made based on academic excellence and potential across all subject areas, enabling the most distinguished scholars to study at Oxford University, one of the world's top five universities and the oldest university in the English-speaking world.
+The Clarendon Fund is a major graduate scholarship scheme at the University of Oxford, offering over 130 new scholarships every year.
+In 2013/14, there will be over 330 Clarendon scholars at Oxford from more than 50 different nations.
+Awards are made based on academic excellence and potential across all subject areas, enabling the most distinguished scholars to study here at Oxford, one of the world's top five universities and the oldest university in the English-speaking world.

 The Clarendon Fund was launched in 2001, and since that time the scholarship has enabled over 1,300 scholars from around the world, who represent the elite academic candidates of their generation, to undertake graduate studies at Oxford.